mikrono/tModLoaderWiki_kr_ko/Conditions.md

 # Condition Class

 Conditions are a simple [record](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record) that hold a `LocalizedText` Description and [`Func<bool>`](https://learn.microsoft.com/en-us/dotnet/api/system.func-1?view=net-6.0) Predicate.
-Conditions are used in Recipes, Town NPC shops, NPC Loot, and can be used anywhere else.
+Conditions are used in Recipes and Town NPC shops.
+Conditions can also be used in NPC Loot and almost anywhere else.

 The `Condition` class is within the `Terraria` namespace.